“The ultimate symbol of Norman glory”

 Visiting Trim Castle

-Along the river, Boyne, in the quiet, quaint village of Trim, sits the mighty Trim Castle.
+Along the river Boyne in the quiet, quaint village of Trim sits the mighty Trim Castle.
 As you enter the town, you will pass the immense walls of Trim Castle’s outer perimeter.
 The Castle sits on the south bank of the river.
 Enter the parking area and begin to walk up the ramp to the main gatehouse.
-You can enter the grounds for two Euros.
+For the cost of two Euros, you can enter the grounds.
 You gain access to the Keep for five euros with a guided tour (the only way to see the Keep).
 The tour is worth the time to look inside this massive structure.

-We did not plan on spending the time on this, but it was worth it for the history and perspective of the Castle and the amusing tour guide who made the experience even more memorable.
-The tour lasts around 45 minutes, so it will not kill your whole day.
+We did not plan on spending the time for this, but it was worth it for the history, perspective of the Castle, and the amusing tour guide that made the experience even more memorable.
+It was around 45 minutes, so you will not kill your whole day.
 You start the tour after going up the stairs to the elevated Keep entrance.

 The Tour